bjzhang/open_log/log201701linaro.markdown

         17:40 I could not find so much time doing it.
     4.  cont page hint analysis. see"12:09 2017-01-14"3
 2.  next
-    1.  test performance with latest ILP32 patches.
+    1. MOVE TO 0118: test performance with latest ILP32 patches.
     2.  wrote kabi test script.
-    3.  is there analysis of linux vdso?
+    3. MOVE TO 0118: is there analysis of linux vdso?
     4.  fix the log jump.

 10:47 2017-01-16